 The historical rate of failures for product candidates in clinical development is extremely high.
-In November 2012, we announced results from our successful pivotal -020 Phase III trial with NUPLAZID for the treatment of PDP.
-Even though we successfully completed the -020 Study, those results are not predictive of the results of any additional studies that we may undertake with pimavanserin, including any post-approval studies that we may undertake if NUPLAZID is approved for marketing by the FDA.
-We believe that pimavanserin also may have utility in indications other than PDP, such as Alzheimer's disease psychosis, or ADP, other indications related to Alzheimer's disease, and schizophrenia.
+In November 2012, we announced results from the -020 Study.
+Even though we successfully completed the -020 Study, those results are not predictive of the results of any additional studies that we may undertake with pimavanserin, including the post-marketing studies we committed to conduct in connection with the FDA approval of NUPLAZID.
+We believe that pimavanserin also may have utility in indications other than in PDP, such as Alzheimer's disease psychosis, or ADP, other indications related to Alzheimer's disease, and schizophrenia.
 However, prior to the first efficacy study that we commenced in late 2013, we had never tested pimavanserin in clinical studies for ADP or any Alzheimer's disease indication, and we have only conducted a Phase II trial for pimavanserin as a co-therapy treatment in schizophrenia.
-There is no guarantee that we will have the same level of success with pimavanserin in other indications that we had with the -020 Study or that we will be successful at all in future studies for additional indications or that future results of studies of NUPLAZID for the treatment of PDP will be consistent with those from the -020 Study.
+There is no guarantee that we will have the same level of success with pimavanserin in other indications that we had with the -020 Study or that we will be successful at all in future studies for additional indications or in our post-marketing studies, or that future results of studies of NUPLAZID for the treatment in PDP will be consistent with those from the -020 Study.

-If we do not successfully complete development of NUPLAZID, we will be unable to market and sell NUPLAZID or products derived from it, or to generate related product revenues.
+If we do not successfully complete additional development of NUPLAZID, we will be unable to market and sell NUPLAZID or products derived from it for indications other than the treatment of hallucinations and delusions associated with PDP, or to generate related product revenues.

-We do not have a partner for the development of our lead product candidate, pimavanserin, and are solely responsible for the advancement of this program and, if approved for marketing, commercialization of the product.
+We do not have a partner for the development of pimavanserin, and are solely responsible for the advancement of this program and commercialization of the product.

 We have full responsibility for the pimavanserin program throughout the world.
 We expect our research and development costs for continued development of pimavanserin to be substantial.
-While we currently are undertaking the ongoing development work for pimavanserin, including clinical trials of pimavanserin for indications other than PDP, in the future we would need to add resources and raise additional funds in order to take this product candidate to market and to conduct the necessary sales and marketing activities, and to conduct further development activities, if we do not secure a partner.
-Following any potential approval by the FDA, our current strategy is to commercialize NUPLAZID for PDP in the United States by establishing a specialty sales force focused primarily on neurologists, a small group of psychiatrists, and pharmacists and physicians in long-term care facilities who are high prescribers of antipsychotics for PDP patients.
-In addition, if we commercialize NUPLAZID in select markets outside of the United States, we will more than likely need to establish one or more strategic alliances in the future for that purpose.
+While we currently are undertaking the ongoing development work for pimavanserin, including clinical trials of pimavanserin for indications other than in PDP, in the future we would need to add resources and raise additional funds in order to take this product candidate to market and to conduct the necessary sales and marketing activities, and to conduct further development activities, if we do not secure a partner.
+Our current strategy is to commercialize NUPLAZID for the treatment of hallucinations and delusions associated with PDP in the United States using our specialty sales force focused primarily on neurologists, a small group of psychiatrists, and pharmacists and physicians in long-term care facilities who treat PDP patients.
+In addition, if we are approved to commercialize NUPLAZID in markets outside of the United States, we will more than likely need to establish one or more strategic alliances in the future for that purpose.
 Without future collaboration partners in the United States and abroad, we might not be able to realize the full value of NUPLAZID.